 Prices can start from £18,000 and be as high as £65,000, depending on the complexity of the work and the finish.

 However, be warned!
 There are lots of properties that can’t have a loft conversion due to size issues.
 So, before ploughing ahead and drawing up designs of what your dream loft will look like, make sure to get it checked out first.

 The addition of a conservatory is a great way to add space and natural light to your property.
 Prices vary massively, due to the huge range of options, but that means there’s likely something for everyone.

 When planning your conservatory, think carefully about what you want the new space to be used for - a spacious dining area, a place to sit and enjoy the garden, or a play area for the kids?
 Then, find the right option for you.

 Prior to beginning your extension, it’s important to have all the necessary permissions in place.

 First of all, apply to your local council for planning permission.
-Then, if your extension requires building against a wall that you share with your neighbour (a party wall), you’ll need to carry out a party wall survey - important as it ensures that you have evidence of the condition of the party wall, on both sides, before and after the works are carried out.
+Then, if your extension requires building against a wall that you share with your neighbour (known as a party wall), you’ll need to carry out a party wall survey.
+This is important as it makes sure you have evidence of the condition of the party wall, on both sides, before and after the works are carried out.

 Whether it’s worthwhile investing in an extension depends on the how much the value of your home increases as a result of having the work done.
 If the work costs more than the value gained, you may be better off leaving things as they are and putting your money elsewhere.